Skip to content ↓

 Head of Expressive Arts

-Through coupling our core expressive concepts – active observation, critical feeling, and exploration – with our key expressive skills – generate, create, and appreciate – we aim to equip students with the sensitivity and insight needed to be a successful artist, choreographer, director, or composer.
 We aim to encourage students to develop a more rigorous understanding of artistic intention and craft.
-Students build upon their critical and evaluative skills through their exposure to a wide variety of artistic mediums – whether that’s Dance, Theatre, Music, or Art – to be able to listen or observe with discernment.
+Students build upon their critical and evaluative skills through their exposure to a wide variety of artistic mediums – whether that’s Dance, Theatre, Music, or Art – as part of a broad Expressive Arts curriculum, to be able to listen or observe with discernment.

 Dance